silent-sea1119/silent-sea1119/README.md

 # 💫 About Me

 - 🔭 I’m a Senior Full-Stack Software Engineer.
-- 🌱 I’m currently diving into Blockchain.
-- 👯 I’m looking for Web 3.0 Experts.
-- 👍 I have 7+ years of experience with web development.
+- 👍 I have 7+ years of experience with full stack development.

 # 💻 My favorite tools and technologies